 - Free to start with no upfront hosting fees

-Whether you’re setting up a quick landing page for a fundraiser or building a full-blown organizational hub, WordPress.com has the flexibility to match your needs.
-You can start with drag-and-drop blocks, choose from hundreds of mobile-optimized themes, and plug into a massive library of nonprofit-friendly plugins.
+Whether you are setting up a quick landing page for a fundraiser or building a comprehensive digital home for your organization, WordPress.com adapts to your needs.
+You can start with intuitive block-based editing, select from hundreds of mobile-optimized themes, and extend functionality using a large ecosystem of nonprofit-friendly plugins.

 “We moved our nonprofit site to WordPress.com and saw a 45% increase in engagement within the first 30 days.
 It’s reliable, easy to update, and looks amazing on mobile.
 Couldn’t ask for more.” – Rebecca, Community Health Project